p9221066/ios-xe-mdt/README.md

 # ios-xe-mdt
-Wireless monitoring of Cisco 9800 using Model Driven Telemetry
+Wireless monitoring of Cisco 9800 using Model Driven Telemetry, Docker and TIG Stack.

 Instructions: